Southern West Virginia

 (1788 - 1815), Charleston

 Originally named Col. George Clendenin's Fort or Station.
-Legend says it was attacked by Indians in 1789 when "Mad Ann" Bailey made the round trip to Fort Savannah in Lewisburg in three days to get relief supplies.
+Legend says that when it was attacked by Indians in 1789, "Mad Ann" Bailey made the round trip to Fort Savannah in Lewisburg on the run in three days to get relief supplies.
 The stockade was removed in 1815 and the blockhouse was used as a private residence.
 Later moved to Virginia and Brooks Streets where it burned down in 1891.
 Original site located at Kanawha Blvd. and Brooks Street.
 The city was founded in 1794.

 Ruffner's Fort